TanishqDsharma/Project-FluidSwap-v2/README.md

+### Adding Liquidity:

+Q. When a user deposit tokens to the contract how much shares should the pool contract mint to the user?
+A.

+ This can be calculated by the below equation:

+ s = shares to mint
+ T = Total shares (The current total shares of the pool) before the deposit L1 = Value of pool after the user deposits  (You can think value of the pool as the balance of tokens in the pool contract) L0 = Value of pool before the user deposits

+Mint shares proportional to increase of L0 to L1: s = (L1-L0/L0)*T

+Lets take an example and understand this:

+Suppose, there's a pool contract having 1000 USDC init and we define the state as L0.
+Later, a user comes and makes a deposit of 200 USDC in the pool lets take this state as L1.
+The total vaule of the pool in the state L1 is 1200 USDC.

+Now, lets use the above equation to mint share to reflect this change:

+NOTE: Lets, say total shares before the deposit are 1000

+s = (1200-1000/1000)*1000

+s= (200/1000)*1000
+s= 500

+So, we need to mint 500 shares to reflect the 50% increase in the pools value.
+Now, total shares in the pool are 1500.

+Q. When user decides to burn the shares to get back some token, how many tokens should this user receive?

+We can calculate how much token user would receive for burning there shares by using the below equation:

+    shares burnt / Total shares * Amount of token locked in the pool contract

+S =

 ### Token Swapping

 Swapping means giving some amount of token A for some in exchange for some amount of token B. To peform this kind of exchange we need a mediator for that: